Plantagenet, Ontario

 Plantagenet is an unincorporated community in the Canadian province of Ontario.
 The community is located within the township of Alfred and Plantagenet and is recognized as a designated place by Statistics Canada.

+It was incorporated as an independent village in 1963 when it separated from North Plantagenet Township, and was amalgamated on January 1, 1997, into the Township of Alfred and Plantagenet.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Plantagenet had a population of 1,056 living in 437 of its 458 total private dwellings, a change of from its 2016 population of 1,027.
 With a land area of 3.9 km2, it had a population density of in 2021.